• Skip to primary navigation

 • Granulated sugar: The sugar is combined with the egg whites to make a sweet meringue.
 Make sure you use superfine white granulated sugar for this recipe.

-• Vanilla extract: Vanilla extract is added to the meringue for flavor.
+• Blueberry flavoring: Blueberry flavoring is added to the meringue to give the shells a distinct blueberry flavor.
+If you don't want to use blueberry flavoring, simple vanilla macaron shells work well too.
 You can use any type of vanilla extract or even a vanilla bean paste.

 • Gel food coloring: It's important to use gel food coloring when making macarons as any extra liquid added to the recipe will impact the final result.
 I prefer to use AmeriColor gel food coloring when making macarons to ensure that there is no extra liquid and the macaron batter is the right consistency..